NAJA Contact Information

 - Planning to attend a U.S. college or university for full-time or part-time study.

 The Application and Re-application forms are available online ONLY between September 1st and February 1st from this NAJA website.

 Re-application forms are used only by those who are currently receiving a NAJA Scholarship and who wish to reapply for a grant for the upcoming scholarship year.

-All applications, including supporting documents, must be completed online by February 1st.
-IT IS THE RESPONSIBILITY OF THE APPLICANT TO MAKE SURE THAT THE PROCESS IS COMPLETE.
-Applicants who complete the entire process will be notified of status by the third week in April.
+Applications, including supporting documents, must be completed online by February 1st.
+It is the applicant's responsibility the process is complete.
+Applicants will be notified of their status by the third week in April.